 The Public Funds Investment Act requires an annual audit of investment practices.
-Audit procedures disclosed that in the areas of management reports and establishment of appropriate policies, the District adhered to all the requirements of the Act for the year ended December 31, 2023.
+Audit procedures disclosed that in the areas of management reports and establishment of appropriate policies, the District adhered to all the requirements of the Act for the year ended December 31, 2024.
 Additionally, the District's investment practices were in accordance with local policies.

-At December 31, 2023, the carrying amount of the District's deposits (cash, certificates of deposit and interest-bearing accounts in temporary investments) was \$1,684,600, and the bank balance was \$1,692,765.
+At December 31, 2024, the carrying amount of the District's deposits (cash, certificates of deposit and interest-bearing accounts in temporary investments) was \$2,190,492, and the bank balance was \$2,232,907.

 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment (generally, the longer the maturity of an investment, the greater the sensitivity of its fair value).
-The District limited interest rate risk at December 31, 2023 by investing only in money market accounts and certificates of deposit.
+The District limited interest rate risk at December 31, 2024 by investing only in money market accounts and certificates of deposit.

 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, a government will not be able to recover its deposits.
 The District places its cash and cash equivalents on deposit with financial institutions in the United States.
 The Federal Deposit Insurance Corporation (FDIC) coverage is \$250,000 for demand deposits and \$250,000 for time and savings deposits.
-With a total bank balance of \$1,692,765, only \$1,613,911 was covered by federal depository insurance leaving the District underinsured by \$78,854 as of December 31, 2023.
+Of the bank balance, all was covered by federal depository insurance.